The suicide rate among women has increased exponentially for the past 20 years. The burden of trying to do it all just may be the culprit.

 According to the National Institute of Mental Health and the American Foundation for Suicide Prevention, on average 123 people commit suicide in the U.S. every day.
 For every suicide, 25 more attempt it.
-More men are successful at suicide than women, largely due to the methods they choose—guns, single car accidents and hanging.
+More men are die by suicide than women, largely due to the methods they choose—guns, single car accidents and hanging.

 Yet more women attempt suicide than men.
-In most Western countries there is a “gender paradox” for suicide: Women have more suicidal ideation than men and attempt suicide three to four times as often as men, but men are three and a half times more likely to succeed at killing themselves.
+In most Western countries there is a “gender paradox” for suicide: Women have more suicidal ideation than men and attempt suicide three to four times as often as men, but men are three and a half times more likely to kill themselves.

 In 2014, an estimated 2.7 million Americans made a plan to commit suicide.
 A plan is the final step prior to suicide—like Natalie plotting out exactly how she would speed up her car and drive it into the river.
 According to suicide prevention programs, having a plan, the means to carry it out and the intention means someone is at greatest risk of attempting suicide.
 When Bianca bought the gun, she had already been devising a plan.
 Once she had the gun—the means she had chosen for her suicide—it would have taken another person knowing she was planning her own death to intervene for that tragedy to be averted.

 Bianca did not survive.
 Her body was found in her car in a wooded area near her family home.
 There were a series of notes on the seat next to her.
-While the majority of suicide attempts are unsuccessful, nearly 90 percent of suicides using guns result in death.
+While the majority of suicide attempts are not completed, nearly 90 percent of suicides using guns result in death.